Must-see mountains in Poland: A guide for adventurers

 - Parking by the Road of a Hundred Turns: Along this road, you'll find several smaller, free parking spots.

-The Świętokrzyskie Mountains in Poland
+What makes the Świętokrzyskie Mountains in Poland so unique?

 The Świętokrzyskie or Holy Cross Mountains, the oldest mountain range in Poland, are characterized by lower elevations.
 The highest peak, Mount Łysica, stands at 613 meters, offering a more accessible hiking experience compared to higher ranges.